grootste/grootste/README.md

-### Hi, I'm Baibhav, Computer Engineer 👋
+### Hi, I'm Baibhav 👋

 <!--
 **grootste/grootste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Monitoring system.
 - 🌱 I’m currently learning Nodejs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on prodcast
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Arduino project.
-- 💬 Ask me about ...
+- 💬 Ask me about anything.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter - @therealbaibhav
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I play DOTA 2
--->